 The G-Class has a standard full size spare so your trip isn’t interrupted by a flat.
 A full size spare costs extra on the Range Rover Without the option you must depend on a temporary spare, which limits mileage and speed before replacement.

-The G-Class is 1 foot, 1.3 inches shorter than the Range Rover, making the G-Class easier to handle, maneuver and park in tight spaces.
+The G-Class is 10.3 inches shorter than the Range Rover, making the G-Class easier to handle, maneuver and park in tight spaces.

-The G-Class has 2.9 inches more front headroom and .8 inches more rear headroom than the Range Rover.
+The G-Class has 2.9 inches more front headroom, 13.4 inches more front legroom, .8 inches more rear headroom and 1.7 inches more rear legroom than the Range Rover.

 The G-Class has a much larger cargo area with its rear seat up than the Range Rover with its rear seat up (45.2 vs. 32.1 cubic feet).
 The G-Class has a much larger cargo area with its rear seat folded than the Range Rover with its rear seat folded (79.5 vs. 71.7 cubic feet).

 Heated windshield washer fluid is standard on the G-Class to defrost the washer nozzles and quickly clear ice and frost from the windshield without scraping.
 The Range Rover doesn’t offer heated windshield washer fluid.